 Phil 3 (18) (For many walk, of whom I have told you often, and now tell you even weeping, that they are the enemies of the cross of Christ: (19) Whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things.)

 This is such a joyful letter, but he says he is crying right now as he speaks of these enemies of the cross.
 Their end is destruction.
 Their God is their appetite.
 Their glory is their shame.
 They set their mind on earthly things.
 They are minding their performance, their flesh, their boasts, their vain glory, their circumcision (by hands), their earthly attainments and all the things that Paul has counted as loss.
 They are still boasting in all these things and these things are their shame.
 They’re glorying in it like a dog rolling around in its own refuse, saying “look at me!
 Look at me!
 You should do this too!”
 He says they are enemies of the cross of Christ.
-Y

-ou can be a Gospel believer and still be an enemy of the cross.
+You can be a Gospel believer and still be an enemy of the cross.
 You can believe in Christ for justification but still think that you are good and that God wants to use your flesh to do something “Great” because of how good you are, you are opposed to the cross.
 You will be offended by it.
 I have seen this with many so-called grace believers.
 If you tell them sin is bad, they will say “amen.
 God saved me from sin.
 I don’t even smoke anymore.”
 But if you tell them that their righteousness is their problem they will get offended to the point where they will want to kill you!
 The “fangs” come out when you condemn their righteousness.
 Why?
 Because they do not understand the cross.

-They do not believe they are crucified with Christ. they do not believe that was necessary.
+They do not believe they are crucified with Christ.
+They do not believe it was necessary.
 They think God wants to change their flesh.
 They think God wants to transform their flesh and use their virtues in His service.
 They think they were mostly good but a little “dirty” and now God cleaned them up and they are good to go.
 They do not understand the New Creation or Newness of Life or reckoning themselves dead.
 When you speak that language, they get angry.
 They say you are looking for a license to sin.
 It was obvious when the Lord shippers were saying grace believers were looking for a license to sin by believing the Gospel.
 But I have seen people that supposedly believe the Gospel eventually saying that people who believe Christ is our sanctification are looking for a license to sin.
 Then they started more subtly corrupting the Gospel.
 The problem is that they are enemies of the cross.

 This is why God puts baptism first.
 Some people argue is it necessary to be saved.
 It is not.
 Believing is a requirement for salvation.
 However, it should be accompanied with a teaching that shows you that God is finished with the flesh and has consigned it to death all the way back at the flood (Gen 6:3; 1 Peter 3:21).
 The judgment is still there.
 We are corrupt, unprofitable, and useless.
 We can do nothing.
 We had to go to death.
 But Christ died in our place.
 People do not want to believe this.
 They believe Christ died to forgive their “mistakes” because they couldn’t keep the law “perfectly” because they were mostly good but had some “mistakes”.
 However, the same people that believe Jesus died for their “mistakes” do not necessarily want to hear that Christ died and they died with Him.
 They are enemies of the cross.
 They seem to believe the Gospel but eventually they reject it.
 There are people who seem to believe it.
 But watch the ones that are enemies of the cross.

 Paul said he tells us even weeping that they are all over the place.
 They are enemies of the cross.
 Their God is their appetite.
 They glory in their shame.
 They set their mind on earthly things.
 The lord shippers will say that these are the “Nicolaitans” having orgies at commissions and make up many blasphemous lies.
 No, these are legalists.
-The dogs, the evil workers, the concision, who boast in the flesh and in is identity.
+The dogs, the evil workers, the concision are those who boast in the flesh and in is identity.
 They believe they are exceedingly righteous.
 They are hanging on to their righteousness and will not consign it to the cross.

 A friend of the cross says, “I’m seeking to be found in Him, not having my own righteousness which is out of the law but that which is out of God and based on faith.
 I am counting all my gains to be loss”.
 Those are your friends.
 Those who do not speak like this ultimately are enemies of the cross.
 If they reject this truth, they are enemies of it.
 It is one thing to not be familiar.
 It is another thing to reject it, double down, harden and attack those who preach this way.
 Their end is destruction.
 Unless they turn and embrace the cross, they have no sacrifice (Heb 10:26).